 Do dogs and cats instinctively know what plants to avoid?

 Domesticated pets share some of the same instincts and training, but as you can imagine, they’re not as clued up as they could be.
 Cats are usually more sensible when it comes to eating strange things – although that doesn’t stop them from having the occasional nibble.
-Dogs, on the other paw, will eat almost anything, including our furniture!
+Dogs, on the other paw, will often eat almost anything, including our furniture!
 If your dog does ingest anything, our top tips for first aid poisoning in dogs will come in handy.

 What indoor plants are dangerous for cats and dogs?